Call for submissions open at the beginning of the Fall and Winter semesters.

 The application process is entirely electronic.
 Direct Email and Paper submissions will NOT be accepted.
 Due to the number of submissions received, the quantity of support material in the application is restricted.
 The jury will not review additional materials beyond the required documents.
 All documentation must be submitted through the online submission form.

-2. Current contact information, including a non-ACAD.ca email and your phone number
+2. Current contact information, including a non-AUArts email and your phone number

-3. The space you are applying for (Main, LRT, +15 – consult the “About” page on the MNG website for details about each of the spaces, including maps and descriptions)
+3. The space you are applying for (Main Space or LRT – consult the “About” page on the MNG website for details about each of the spaces, including maps and descriptions)

 4. The name of your show